shrays/Personal-Website/README.md

 # Personal Website

 This is the code for my personal website and portfolio.
-It is a React project bootstrapped using `create-react-app` and deployed with CI using GitHub Pages.
+It is a React project bootstrapped using `create-react-app` and deployed using Netlify.

 <img width="1196" alt="PageDemo" src="https://user-images.githubusercontent.com/14226108/233829723-ce345262-335a-4dcb-952f-097715b6b077.png">